Intoxication Procedure

 Requiring Breath Sample

 A Garda has the power to require a person to give a sample of breath.
-This applies when in the opinion of the member, the person has consumed an intoxicant, is committing or has committed an offence under the Road Traffic Act is or has been in a vehicle involved in a collision or which is a has-been involved in a an event in which death or injury has occurred or is claimed to have caused to a person injuries of such a nature as to require medical assistance for the person at the scene for that person be brought to hospital.
-Because refusal to do so is a criminal offence the person must be informed of this consequence.
+This applies when, in the opinion of the member, the person has consumed an intoxicant, is committing or has committed an offence under the Road Traffic Act is or has been in a vehicle involved in a collision or which is a has-been involved in an event in which death or injury has occurred or is claimed to have caused to a person injuries of such a nature as to require medical assistance for the person at the scene for that person be brought to hospital.
+Because refusal to do so is a criminal offence, the person must be informed of this consequence.

 The breath apparatus is prima facie evidence of what it purports to exhibit.
 It does not automatically constitute the event itself in the same way that the blood specimen or urine specimen concentrations do.

-Refusal to comply with any requirement is an offence subject to a fine of up to €2,500 or imprisonment of up to six months or both.
-A member of An Garda Siochana may arrest without warrant a person who in his opinion is or has committed an offence under the section.
+Refusal to comply with any requirement is an offence subject to a Class A fine or imprisonment of up to six months or both.
+A member of An Garda Siochana may arrest without warrant a person who, in his opinion, is or has committed an offence under the section.

 A Garda has power to require a person to give a specimen of oral fluid from his mouth for the purpose of detecting drugs using an apparatus for indicating the presence of drugs.